ALib C++ Library

 2. In the main() function, BootstrapAddDefaultCamps is invoked.

-3. The singleton of MyApp is added to the end of list Camps (hence on the last ALib camp)
+3. The singleton of MyApp is added to the end of list CAMPS (hence on the last ALib camp)

-4. Bootstrapping is fully performed on the second last singleton in list Camps.
+4. Bootstrapping is fully performed on the second last singleton in list CAMPS.

 5. Bootstrapping is afterwards fully performed on singleton MyApp.